Category Archives: Programming

 Machine Learning Crash Course from Google

 Earlier this month Google made their internal Machine Learning Crash Course available.
 You can read more about it on their developer blog.
 I have a few machine learning projects going, mostly to learn but also to create an alignment-free sequence origin-identification tool.
 The (unorganized, incomplete) code is available at my GitHub repository.
-I’m curious about methods to improve genome… Read More »
+I’m curious about methods… Read More »

 Using ODG from the Neo4j Web Console

 The ODG query interface should suffice for many operations, and the command-line interface supports only certain analyses.
 If you have more advanced queries to run, you can interact with ODG’s generated database from nearly any programming language, using a library or package, via the REST API, or through Neo4j’s Web Console.
-This tutorial will cover accessing it via… Read More »
+This tutorial will cover… Read More »

 Bio* Library for Clojure.

 Biotools is my basic bioinformatics file parsing library.
 You can find it at GitHub.
-It can parse BLAST+ Tab output (-outfmt “6 std qlen slen”), ExPASY ENZYME.dat, FASTA, GFF3, FPKM Tracking files from Cufflinks, Interproscan tab delimited output, Gene Ontology/Plant Ontology OBO format (any Ontology in OBO format), PMN Pathways format, and a PSI-MITAB 2.5 format.
-These are all… Read More »
+It can parse BLAST+ Tab output (-outfmt “6 std qlen slen”), ExPASY ENZYME.dat, FASTA, GFF3, FPKM Tracking files from Cufflinks, Interproscan tab delimited output, Gene Ontology/Plant Ontology OBO format (any Ontology in OBO format), PMN Pathways format, and a PSI-MITAB 2.5 format.… Read More »

 Reading genes.fpkm_tracking into Clojure/Incanter